 Experience in design of a single stage amplifier.
-Simulation of circuit performance with PSPICE and comparison with measured values.
+Simulation of circuit performance with Multisim and comparison with measured values.

 To work properly in an amplifier circuit a bipolar junction transistor (BJT) must be properly biased and operate in the active mode.
 This is achieved by a proper resistor network.
 The following conditions should be established: